sawbona/kfe/README.md

 In order to start with this project you will only need Netbeans 8.1 and cafe-template source code.

 1. Download cafe-template Zip file to some location in your compute (let says ~/NetbeansProjects/).
-1. Within Netbeans compile cafe.parent and run cafe.web.
+1. Within Netbeans compile cafe.parent and run cafe.web projects.

 If everything went well a new tab should appear in you web browser running your web application.
 If you experience any throuble visit the wiki page https://github.com/sawbona/kfe/wiki or ask me any question on my blog (http://sawbona.blogspot.com).